 Explore other historic landmarks like St. Johns Episcopal Church which has an interesting history as part of the Underground Railroad, and visit Hingetown, a small enclave of Ohio City that had a big part in Cleveland’s LGBT Civil Rights movement.

 Try to find all of the murals in town.
 Ohio City is dense with murals – several by local artists, some in collaboration with visiting artists.
-Some of my favorites are the Prince Mural (seen above), the pizza mural, the flying tiger and the Welcome to Cleveland postcard (seen above).
-I started to blog about how to find several of these murals – check out part one here.
+Some of my favorites are the Prince Mural (seen above), the pizza mural, the flying tiger, and the Welcome to Cleveland postcard (seen above).

 Depending on when you visit there’s street festivals, outdoor markets, and more.
 Take a look here to see the current events calendar.